After Appeal Filed

 - The Department has issued a written notice about the negative action.

 - You filed your appeal:

 -- within 15 calendar days for tax/debtor offsets.

--- within 90 calendar days for a child abuse assessment issued after July 1, 2011.
+-- within 90 calendar days for a child abuase assessment.

--- within 6 months for a child abuse assessment issued prior to July 1, 2011.
+-- within 6 months for an adult abuse assessment.

 If you are eligible for a hearing, the Appeals Section will send your appeal file to the Department of Inspections and Appeals-Division of Administrative Hearings.
 They will schedule a telephone hearing and send you a written notice of the date and time.

 If you do not get a hearing, the Appeals Section will send you a letter telling you why your appeal was denied.

 Can I file a new application while my appeal is pending?

 You can file a new application at any time.
 If your situation changes during the appeal, contact your DHS worker and ask to reapply right away.